qyang-nj/llios/macho_parser/README.md

 # Mach-O Parser
 To learn the Mach-O format, no way is better than building a parser from scratch.
 This helps me understand, byte by byte, how Mach-O format is laid out.
-This parser actually turns out to be a super light version of the combination of  `otool`, `nm`, `strings`, `codesign` etc.
+This parser actually turns out to be a super light version of the combination of  `otool`, `nm`, `strings`, `dyldinfo`, `codesign` etc.

 #### Usage
 To build the parser, run `./build.sh --openssl`.
 (OpenSSL is not required if not parsing code signature.)